The Vernon N Ely Charitable Trust

 Overview

 The Vernon N Ely Charitable Trust is a long-established grant-making trust founded in 1962 and registered as a charity in 1964.
-The trust operates with dual focus areas: supporting tennis-related causes (particularly junior tennis players in Surrey) and funding charitable organizations in the London Borough of Merton.
+The trust operates as a grant-making charity concentrated on the London Borough of Merton and tennis-related charities.
 With annual expenditure of approximately £369,202 (2024), the trust significantly exceeds its income of £30,960, drawing on established capital to support its charitable activities.
 The trust's governing document gives trustees broad discretion to select beneficiaries “for such charity or charities as the trustees shall in their discretion select.”
-The trust has supported organizations including Polka Theatre in Merton and maintains a structured grant program for aspiring junior tennis players who represent Surrey at county level.
+The trust has supported organisations including Polka Theatre in Merton.

 Funding Priorities

-• Focus: General charitable purposes in the London Borough of Merton
+• Charitable organisations serving the London Borough of Merton

 Priority Areas

-• Charitable organizations serving the London Borough of Merton
+• Cultural and community organisations in the London Borough of Merton

 What They Don't Fund